viktordd/BetrayalCharacterStats/README.md

 New Chromecast integration.
 Everybody can cast their character to see all characters on one screen.

 App includes option to keep the phone's screen on.

-Caution this will drain your battery faster.
+The app is a native Android app written in Java using the Andorid Studio

+The main feature keeping track of the position of character stats is acheived by positioning 4 pin images on top of the character image.
+I've measures the positions of the stats on each character card, to be able to position the pins precisely.
+I ensure that all pin images are loaded with the same pixel density as the main character image.